 Alborn Fire Department 200.00

-The following items of

-Sandra Lee Olson $

-Unfinished Business were discussed by the Board of Supervisors.
+The following items of Unfinished Business were discussed by the Board of Supervisors.

 Cemetery

 Kurt Johnson expressed concern that the road going into the cemetery needs to be sprayed.
 Jim Witkowski agreed to pick up chemical for the task and complete it before the next meeting.
 It was also noted that the area by the fence is starting to become overgrown with sumac.